phone: 970-556-1176 (Mountain Time)

 Katie is a lifelong UU and grew up in churches and fellowships around the nation, including Devon, PA, Charleson, W.VA, Claremont, CA, and Midland, MI.

-She is also an author for the UUA Tapestry of Faith project, a leader and trainer for the UU Identity and Curriculum Modules of the UUA Renaissance Program, and is active in the Liberal Religious Educators Assn (LREDA.)
+She is also an author for the UUA Tapestry of Faith project, a leader and trainer for the UU Identity and Curriculum Modules of the UUA Renaissance Program, and is a life member in the Liberal Religious Educators Assn (LREDA.)

 Katie has served as an adjunct instructor in Religious Education for the ILIFF Seminary in Denver, CO.
 She has her M.Ed. in Child Study from Tufts University and B.A. from Connecticut College.

-Contact Katie for your own Teacher Training on any of her curricula by Skype, Google Chat, or in person!
+Contact Katie for your own Teacher Training, Lab or Workshop on any of her curricula by Skype, Google Chat, or in person!